-The power of vulnerability: 3 phrases that enhance collaboration
+The power of vulnerability in leadership: 3 phrases that enhance collaboration

-Written by Lindsay K. Beers, M. Sc., Consultant
+Written by Lindsay K. Coy, M. Sc., Senior Consultant

 As leaders, we have the power to decide the direction that our organizations are moving in, the power to determine the strategy our team is going to adopt, and the power to do what we believe is best for our organizations and our teams.
-This is a privilege and an honor.
+While this is a privilege and an honor, it does not dictate that we display unwavering strength and self-reliance.
+This belief that vulnerability in leadership is a weakness overlooks its transformative power.

 1. “I don’t know.”

 This third phrase has the power to invite collaboration, inspiration, and trust among colleagues.
-All too often, however, the fear of being vulnerable prevents us from realizing this and admitting it to others.
+All too often, however, the fear of showing vulnerability at work prevents us from realizing that we do in fact need help and admitting it to others.
 As a result, our plates pile up with an abundance of to-dos and tasks which could be better delegated.
-As leaders, we often believe we have to be self-sufficient and independently decisive to gain the respect of others, when in fact, the opposite is true; when we ask others for help, the benefits are two-fold – our relationships grow more intimate (as we express our interest in hearing our colleagues’ ideas and perspectives), and the solutions we generate grow more interesting.
+As leaders, we often believe we must be self-sufficient and independently decisive to gain others’ respect, when in fact the opposite is true.
+When we ask others for help, the benefits are two-fold – our relationships grow more intimate (as we express our interest in hearing our colleagues’ ideas and perspectives), and the solutions we generate together can be more interesting and have a greater impact.

-As leaders, we need to challenge ourselves to prioritize our efforts in collaboration and delegation above our self-pride.
-Though building these phrases into our daily practices may take practice and push us to overcome fear, they allow us to reap the great ideas and intelligence that surrounds us, and therefore, the opportunity to grow and be our most creative selves and inspiring leaders.
+As leaders, we need to challenge ourselves to prioritize vulnerable leadership practices above our self-pride.
+When leaders openly admit “I don’t know” or “I don’t understand,” they create opportunities for continuous learning and shared growth among team members.
+Though building these phrases into our daily practices may take practice and push us to overcome fear of showing vulnerability in the workplace, they allow us to reap the great ideas and intelligence that surrounds us, and therefore, the opportunity to grow and be inspiring leaders and our most creative selves.

 Leading in the future world of work